New unemployment claims dip slightly as economic strains persist

 The data is being watched closely with the presidential election less than two weeks away.
 Economists say they have been concerned by the continued high level of new unemployment claims so far into the pandemic, saying that these layoffs are more likely to be permanent than those that occurred early in the crisis.

+Benefits for the unemployed have fallen sharply since the $600 benefit expired at the end of July.
+About 32 percent of Americans reported difficultly paying for basic expenses according to a recent Census Bureau survey.

+And the new rise in coronavirus cases remains another threat to the recovery.

-The weekly number of new claims, considered a bellwether for the health of the labor market has remained above the pre-pandemic record for more than 30 weeks.
+The weekly number of new initial claims, considered a bellwether for the health of the labor market, has remained above the pre-pandemic record of 695,000 for more than 30 weeks.

 The unemployment rate has dropped from its peak in April but remains at nearly 8 percent.
 Due to the date of the election, that monthly data, released the first Friday of every month, will not be released for the month of October until after the contest.